knobs-dials/straceD/README.md

 I think a process can be straced only once at a time, so think about possible clashes with similar tools, debuggers and such.

-The 'if they keep doing so' is coarse-grained in that it works out as 'more than half a second' (with defaults).
-It's based on seinge the same PID in ps output more than once.
-We can miss small things, which you could call a feature, I suppose.
+The 'if they keep doing so' is 'if we see it ps output more than once, half a second apart' (with defaults), which is coarse and can miss small things.
+Though that's tweakable, and arguably a feature.